Actively Recruiting

 - Signed and dated informed consent form

-- Male or female aged 18 years or older with confirmed sickle cell disease, thalassemia, or other inherited hemoglobinopathy
+- Male or female, aged 18 years or older with confirmed diagnosis of sickle cell disease, thalassemia, or other inherited hemoglobinopathy

-- Stable condition with steady state of disease or post-bone marrow transplant status
+- At steady state for their disease or post-bone marrow transplant status

 - Ability to have blood samples drawn